0xfalafel/blog/content/posts/trick-or-deal.md

 ### Call `unlock_storage()`

-All that's left to do, is to call the function pointer, with the first action.
+All that's left to do is to call the function pointer, with the first action.

 {{< rawhtml >}}
 <div class="highlight"><pre tabindex="0" style="color:#f8f8f2;background-color:#272822;-moz-tab-size:4;-o-tab-size:4;tab-size:4;"><code style="background-color:initial;">[*] What do you want to do? <font color="#F92672"><b>$</b></font> 1